Jjthia/Jjthia/README.md

 #### Hi there 👋

 Welcome to my work-in-progress Github page!
-I'm Jia Hui, currently I'm an AI apprentice working on AI projects :)
+I'm Jia Hui, currently I'm an AI apprentice working on AI projects :) My interests lie in leveraging AI to optimize processes and enhance efficiency, and to seek innovative solutions that harness the power of AI to drive positive and impactful transformations.

 So I was previously a self-taught/learnt-on-the-job bioinformatician and I have since then migrated to a this new github page for my career switch but if you're interested here's [Bioinformatics Jia Hui](https://github.com/wongjh12)